Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

 5. <ins>**public**</ins>: This folder is also provided by **NextJS**.
 It keeps all the static assets like images, icons, audios, pdfs etc. To learn more about this folder, visit [**Static File Serving in NextJs**](https://nextjs.org/docs/basic-features/static-file-serving).
 6. <ins>**styles**</ins>: All the global css or scss files will be kept in this folder.
 You can keep the local files too with an appropiate folder structure in it.

+## Change NextJS Config

+If you need to change settings of nextjs, then `next.config.js` and `jsconfig.json` is the place where you'll have to work.
+Currently, we've done a bare minimum setup in both files.

+But in the jsconfig.json file, we've setup a path alias for the root directory. **You can access the root directory using `@/` this alias**.
+To learn more about it, read [**Absolute Imports and Module path aliases in NextJS**](https://nextjs.org/docs/advanced-features/module-path-aliases).